 Lay a drop cloth under the item and extend the cloth a couple of feet beyond to catch stain splatter.
 Put on latex or nitrile gloves as wood stain is difficult to remove from hands.

 If working on an item such as a dresser or nightstand, unscrew hardware, hinges, and all other items that will not be stained.
-Bag these items and their screws, label the bag with a Sharpie and set them safely aside.
+Bag these items and their screws, label the bag with the indelible marker and set them safely aside.